 The first thing a partitioning table needs is to declare one or more disks that will be used to partition.
 Each disk declared in the partitioning table has the name sd followed by a letter, starting at a, namely: 1st disk sda, 2nd disk sdb and so on.
-A disk may have one of two types, either MSDOS or LVM and provide a total disk size available.
-LVM disks cannot have any physical partitions, however can be used in logical volumes (we will touch on this subject later).
+A disk is one of two types, either MSDOS or LVM, and provides a total disk size available.
+LVM disks cannot have any physical partitions, however can be used in logical volumes (refer to Volume Groups and Logical Volumes).